 As a non-profit, Alzheimer’s of Central Alabama is dependent upon community support to continue our programs and services.
-Our ability to impact the lives of more patients and families is tied to the generosity of individuals, foundations and corporations who share in our goal of offering education to families and the community, day care scholarships that allow caregivers to receive a break from the rigor of the 24-hour nature of caring for a dementia patient, and continence product scholarships that allow the family to use their limited income on other necessities such as utilities, medication and food.
+Our ability to impact the lives of more people with dementia and families is tied to the generosity of individuals, foundations and corporations who share in our goal of offering education to families and the community, day care scholarships that allow caregivers to receive a break from the rigor of the 24-hour nature of caring for those with dementia, and continence product scholarships that allow the family to use their limited income on other necessities such as utilities, medication and food.
 Each day our supporters impact the lives of families who struggle with caring for loved ones by:

 - Forming a team in memory or honor of a loved one and participate in our annual Walking to Remember event.

-- Attending and or making a donation of artwork, the use of a vacation home for a week, or jewelry to our annual Garden Art Party
+- Attending and or making a donation of artwork, the use of a vacation home for a week, jewelry, etc. to our annual Garden Art Party

 - Naming ACA as the beneficiary of memorials following the death of a loved one

 ACA Funding Needs

 The heart of what we do is help families keep their loved one at home.
 If homecare is an option, ACA offers services that help make it possible.
-Every ACA service program has a waiting list.
+Usually, ACA service programs have a waiting list.
 At the same time, the need for services is growing as more families face a diagnosis of Alzheimer’s.
 Our dementia-specific services help prevent more costly institutionalization.

-Adult day care is the most affordable option of care for families whose patients are physically able to attend.
+Adult day care is the most affordable option of care for families whose loved one is physically able to attend.
 Day care in our area costs about $45 per day (the national average is $69 per day), while the cost of in-home sitters can be as much as $17 per hour.
 However, $45 per day is cost-prohibitive for many families.

 How can I support ACA for the future?